Uses up hard bagels, stale bread, bread ends. Add eggs and some heat and everything puffs up like a tender soufflé!

-1 or 2 stale bagels (or dinner rolls, or any other bread.
+Stale, hard bagel.
+One or two.
+Or dinner rolls, or any other bread.
 While a panzenella requires a certain type of bread, just about any will do for a soufflégal).
 Keep in mind that a single bagel goes a long way.
 One is probably enough for four servings.

 Milk.
 As much as makes sense to you.
 I poured enough into the egg and bagel mixture so that the bagel pieces were completely covered.

 Veggies.
 Just about anything will be great.
+What do you have in the fridge or freezer?
 Spinach?
 Zucchini?
 Red peppers?
 Mushrooms?
 Green onions?
 Extra fresh herbs?

 Herbs, salt, pepper.
 Whatever sounds good to you will be great!
-I like to add basil and oregano if I’m using parmesan cheese.
+I like to add basil and oregano, especially if I’m using parmesan cheese.

 Cheese.
 I like to use shredded parmesan in soufflégals (and frittatas).
 Cheddar would also be good.
 Goat cheese too.
 Or, in the spirit of the stale bagel, you might try adding some leftover cream cheese.